whatsa4/celestia.org/src/pages/markdown-pages/learn/modular-settlement-layers.md

 ##### Settlement layers
-A settlement layer is a blockchain that has a two-way trust minimized bridge with a rollup or any hybrid rollup, such as a validium or volition.
-The two-way bridge setup enables tokens to move freely between the settlement layer and the rollup.
-A bridge is trust minimized when communication only requires only a minority of participants to act honestly for it to function correctly.
-The minimal trust assumptions made by the bridge are possible because the rollup’s batches are fully verified by the settlement layer - using a combination of fraud/validity proofs and data availability verification.
+A settlement layer is a chain that is used in either of the following ways; providing finality for transactions or as a bridging hub.

+Transactions executed on a rollup receive finality from a settlement layer once validity proofs have been verified or once a dispute window has passed, depending on whether it's an optimistic or zk rollup.
+For example, Ethereum is a settlement layer because it provides finality to rollups that use it.

+A chain that enables tokens to get bridged from one chain to another is also a settlement layer.
+For example, the Cosmos Hub is used in the Cosmos ecosystem as a hub to facilitate token transfers between other Cosmos chains.
+Additionally, rollups can use the same settlement layer to bridge between each other.

 Settlement layers provide multiple purposes for rollups:
 * Proof verification & dispute resolution: A place for rollups to publish their proofs for external verification.
 This is especially useful for optimistic rollups that rely on interactive fraud proofs.